 The questions in the Character & Fitness section of our application require the disclosure of information pertinent to your character and fitness to study and practice the law.
 We strive to make the questions abundantly clear, but in the event of any uncertainty, the safest choice is to err on the side of disclosure.

 Many jurisdictions, including Kentucky, require a copy of your law school application to accompany your petition for admission to the bar.
 Failure to answer character and fitness questions truthfully and completely could affect your eligibility for admission to the bar and could even place your JD in jeopardy.
 Withholding character and fitness information is often far more damaging to an applicant than the underlying issue itself.

 Can I transfer credits from another school?

 If you are applying to transfer from another ABA-accredited law school after successfully completing your first year of study, it is possible to receive credit for your previous JD coursework.
-For more information, please review our section on transfer applicants.
+For more information, please review our section on transfer students.
 No credit will be awarded toward the JD for any coursework completed prior to matriculating at an ABA-accredited law school.